braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 The derivation of the Master Equation transforms the microscopic rules of the Universal Constructor into a macroscopic law of cosmic evolution.
 By aggregating the combinatorics of $2$-path closure (quadratic growth) and the thermodynamics of information erasure (linear decay), we have uncovered a dynamical system that naturally seeks a stable, non-zero connectivity density.
 We observe that the universe is biased towards complexity, but bounded by self-regulation.

 This result proves that the vacuum is not a static void but a dynamic equilibrium, a "relational plasma" maintained by the constant flux of creation and destruction.
 The equation predicts a specific history: an initial "lag phase" of slow nucleation, followed by an "inflationary" burst of autocatalytic growth, ending in a "saturation" phase where the friction of steric hindrance brakes the expansion.
 The stability of the fixed point $\rho^*$ ensures that this process does not result in a singularity or a collapse, but rather a persistent, structured state.
-This equilibrium density $\rho^*$ provides the stable substrate required for the emergence of geometry, which we will rigorously verify in the subsequent parameter sweep.
+This equilibrium density $\rho^*$ provides the stable substrate required for the emergence of geometry, which we will verify in the subsequent parameter sweep.
 :::

 ## 5.3 Computational Verification (The Simulation) {#5.3}